Baby carriers are comfortable, help soothe baby and convenient.

 So, you’ve decided you want to babywear, but when you begin looking for a carrier, you are overwhelmed by the many type of baby carriers there are.
 What’s a wrap?
 What is a buckle carrier?
 What’s the difference between a pouch and a ring sling?
 All these questions and more become so much clearer once you know the basic carrier types.

-Here's a explanation of the five basic baby carriers - woven wraps, stretchy wraps, ring slings, mei tais and buckle carriers.
+Learn the five basic baby carriers: woven wraps, stretchy wraps, ring slings, mei tais and buckle carriers.

 A woven wrap is different than a stretchy wrap.
 It's a long piece of non-stretchy, woven fabric used to carry a child in various positions, including hip carry, back and front carry.
 It’s often chosen for its versatility, as well as support and weight distribution on the wearer.
 The lengths vary from short to long and choosing the length for you is determined by your body size and the carries you’d like to do with the wrap.
 A woven wrap is the most versatile baby carrier and it can be used fro newborn through toddler hood.